kubernetes/enhancements/keps/sig-apps/2232-suspend-jobs/README.md

 ### Update related to KEP-5440

-As part of the [KEP5440](https://github.com/kubernetes/kubernetes/pull/132441) we also clear the `status.startTime` field when the Job is suspeded.
-This will help to eliminate the need for overriding the `status.startTime` field, except for the rare cases where the Job is resumed immdiately after suspension.
+As part of the [KEP-5440](https://github.com/kubernetes/enhancements/issues/5440) we also clear the `Status.StartTime` field when the Job is suspended.
+This will help to eliminate the need for overriding the `Status.StartTime` field, except for the rare cases where the Job is resumed immdiately after suspension.
-It will also help to eliminate over time the workaround in Kueue to clear the `status.startTime`, see [here](https://github.com/kubernetes-sigs/kueue/blob/eb8a0e8c5c60d5771c593cca2fe9f7be0ea5b122/pkg/controller/jobs/job/job_controller.go#L184-L192).
+It will also help to eliminate over time the workaround in Kueue to clear the `Status.StartTime`, see [here](https://github.com/kubernetes-sigs/kueue/blob/eb8a0e8c5c60d5771c593cca2fe9f7be0ea5b122/pkg/controller/jobs/job/job_controller.go#L184-L192).

 ### Test Plan